 Frank's compensation has increased whilst company is loss making.

-Frank's remuneration is about average for companies of similar size in Canada.
+Frank's remuneration is lower than average for companies of similar size in Germany.

 Management Team Tenure

 management team in years: